Nikita-Saxena391/Kribb/README.md

 This project was built as a hands-on learning experience to understand full-stack mobile development, including authentication, database integration, and state management.

-## 🙌 Acknowledgement

-This project is inspired by a full-stack React Native course and has been customized and extended with additional features and improvements.

 ## 👩‍💻 Author